CANOPY TOURS & ROPES CHALLENGE COURSE

 Q: Can I bring a camera on the Ropes Course?

 A: You are going to need your hands to hold on!
 If you bring a camera, make sure it is securely attached.

 Q: Do I need to bring anything on the trip with me?

 A: No. We provide you with all the top-notch equipment you need for a safe and fun outdoor adventure.
 We recommend that you lock your valuables in your vehicle.
 We have a safe place for you to store your keys.

 Q: What about inclement weather?

 A: We operate the Ropes Course rain or shine — getting wet is half the fun!
 If there is lightning in the area, our Outpost Managers may delay until the storm has passed.
 We love liquid sunshine!

 A: We have a 48-hour cancellation policy.
 As long as you give us at least a two-day notice of your cancellation, there will be no charge to you.
 If you are making your reservation within the 48-hour period prior to your Ropes Course date, you waive your right to cancel.

 Q: Is there more to do than the Ropes Course?

 A: There’s lots to enjoy in the great outdoors with us!
 We offer vacation packages that include zip lines, and horseback riding (off-site).
-And while you’re visiting us take time to enjoy the picnic tables with BBQ grill, swings, bean bag toss game, swimming beach, and nature trail all on our Family Adventure Island accessed by a 150-ft suspension bridge.
+And while you’re visiting us take time to enjoy our Family Adventure Island accessed by a 150-ft suspension bridge.
 Our 10-acre island features barbeque grills, picnic tables, beanbag toss games and a playground.
 There is also a nature trail and play area at waters edge!